Sentry Fire Safety Group named as one of the UK’s fastest growing businesses Read more…

-In accordance with this standard, all our fire doorsets undergo independent testing in a UKAS approved test house.
+In accordance with this standard, our fire doorsets undergo independent testing in a UKAS approved test house.
 In order to provide further assurance of the design, quality and performance of our fire doorsets, we have gained third party certification under the BM Trada Q-Mark and Certifire scheme.
 This commitment to quality assurance is all underpinned by our ISO 9001 quality management system.

 In December 2018, our doorsets were tested from both sides in a full-scale primary FIRE test at a UKAS accredited test house for 30 minutes.
 Recent Government testing of 25 timber fire doors has resulted in all products meeting or exceeding standards.

-Sentry Doors successfully carried out two independent tests on the 24th July 2019 with FD30 pre-hung assembled front entrance doorsets on both sides.
+Sentry Doors successfully carried out two independent tests on the 24th of July 2019 with FD30 pre-hung assembled front entrance doorsets on both sides.

 Tested to both sides in December 2019, our FD60S doorsets have exceeded this standard and lasted up to 74 minutes in independent testing.